 |2 July||Bruce P. Smith and Kit E. Muma (Biology Dept., Ithaca College) Kiwis and Kokakos: Wildlife Conservation in New Zealand|

 |9 July||Mike Runtz (Carleton University) Nature of Algonquin|

 |16 July||Becky Taylor (Queen's University) The seabirds of Ascension Island and the evolution of seasonal populations of the band-rumped storm-petrel (Oceanodroma castro)|

 |23 July||Adrien Djomo (Queen's University).
 Africa's contribution to the Earth's sustainability: A case study of Cameroon.|

 |30 July||Marv Gunderman (McMaster).
 Insects of the cloud forests of Honduras.|

 |6 August||Neal Scott (Geography, Queen's University) Watching forests grow – changes in the future and legacies of the past.|

-To be held Sunday June 22nd noon-3:00 pm 2014.
-We will have displays of ongoing research projects, local diversity and conservation initiatives.
-Tours of the facilities and habitats.
-Light refreshments served.
-All welcome!
+Held Sunday June 22nd noon-3:00 pm 2014.
+We had displays of ongoing research projects, local diversity and conservation initiatives.
+Also tours of the facilities and habitats.
+Light refreshments were served.